MSc Social Work 24 months Postgraduate Programme By University of Bristol |TopUniversities

 On Campus

 This two-year professional programme is designed for people who want to qualify and practise as a professional social worker.
-The programme leads to a nationally and internationally recognised professional social work qualification and graduates are eligible to register as a qualified social worker with Social Work England.
+The programme leads to a nationally and internationally recognised qualification in social work and graduates are eligible to register as a social worker with Social Work England.

 The teaching staff at Bristol include experienced practitioners who have worked in a variety of social work settings including child and adult safeguarding, domestic violence and abuse, school social work, foster care, physical and learning difficulties, mental health, youth offending, and hospital social work.
 At our research-intensive university, the programme's teaching team is also active in research, holding a wide range of funded social work research projects nationally and internationally.